Satwikan/dsa/bit/readme.md

 - number of combinations generated will equal to 2^n
 - loop i through 2^n and print any digit only if its corresponding bit in i is 1

-## find unique number in an array where all numbers except one, are present twice
+## find a unique number in an array where all numbers except one, are present twice
 - use XOR operation between all elements in the array
 - XOR only return 0 if both numbers are same, and returns a for a ^ 0
 - therefor only 1 number would remain that would be unique